Sequential Empirical Bayes method for filtering dynamic spatiotemporal processes: Introduction

-A widely-applicable alternative is particle filtering which is a sequential importance sampling method that approximates the filtering distribution by a set of weighted samples.
-The reader may refer to \cite{CrWi} for a discussion, applications, and strategies for spatiotemporal data.
-On the other hand, it is well known that particle filtering does not perform well when the dimension of the state process $\xbf_t$ is large, as is the case of many spatiotemporal applications \cite[Chapter 8.4.6]{CrWi}.
+The general setup consists of a latent dynamic process with Markovian evolution while the observation process possesses a conditional independence property.
+This setup is known as state-space or hidden Markov model.
+The problem is to compute the filtering distribution, i.e. the distribution of the current value of the latent process given the full observation history up to the present time.
+A well-known example of an online method is the Kalman filter which gives the exact filtering distribution in the case of linear Gaussian models.
+A widely-applicable alternative is particle filtering, or sequential Monte-Carlo, which is a sequential importance sampling method that approximates the filtering distribution by a set of weighted samples \citep{DFG}.
+On the other hand, it is well known that particle filtering does not perform well when the dimension of the latent process is large, as is the case of many spatiotemporal applications \citep[Section~8.4.6]{CrWi}.

-In addition to the dynamic spatial process, we are also required to estimate a fixed set of parameters.
-A comprehensive review of online estimation methods such as expectation-maximization and the imposition of small noise dynamics in the parameters are given in \cite{K14}.
-On the other hand, these methods rely on random sampling via particle filtering which, as we discuss above, is inefficient for high dimensional state processes.

-A well-developed online method requires storing only certain sufficient statistics of the data which are updated every time a new datum is obtained.
-In particular, when an online method using sufficient statistics is used, these statistics may depend on the unknown parameters.
-An example of an online algorithm where the sufficient statistics do not depend on the parameters and the filtering distribution as well as estimates of the parameters can be computed via particle filtering is generalized linear mixed models when the state process has known correlation matrix \citep{Svo,Fea}.
-This is not however the case with spatial models where it is required to actually estimate the spatial correlation.
-As it was noted in \cite{CrWi}, ``the extension of the particle filter to parameter estimation is nontrivial.''
-As far as geostatistics is concerned, the spatial process involves a crucial range parameter, denoted herein by $\phi$, and the challenge is to simultaneously estimate it as well.